qmk/qmk_firmware/keyboards/ai03/soyuz/keymaps/mrsendyyk/readme.md

 ## Build The Firmware

 You will need to build the firmware.
-To do so go back to your terminal window and run the compile command:
+To do so go to your terminal window and run the compile command:

     qmk compile -kb ai03/soyuz -km mrsendyyk